 Over the next few months various modifications were made to the prototype, most importantly Welchman’s diagonal board, which massively speeded up the process of decryption.
 From 1940 to 1944 BTM manufactured over 200 bombe machines, known internally as CANTAB machines, some of which were installed at Bletchley Park but many more were delivered to out-stations at Eastcote (100) and Stanmore (75) in North-West London.
 By the end of the war it is estimated that there were 1,676 Wrens working as bombe operators.

 BTM had to divert over 70% of its production capacity to this work and its suppliers were also under government orders to prioritise the manufacture of whatever BTM required.
 It was an enormous logistical task trying to produce enough machines to satisfy the needs of the government.
-As the war went on and more and more machines were ordered, BTM had to somehow find the staff, raw materials and factory capacity to keep up with demand.
+As the war went on and more and more machines were ordered, BTM had to somehow find the staff (and provide them with accommodation, transport and catering), raw materials, specialist parts and factory capacity to keep up with demand.

 Tabulators at Bletchley Park